Roblox: Overview

-Roblox is an online game platform and game creation system built around user-generated content and games, officially referred to as "experiences".
+Roblox is an online game platform and game creation system built around user-generated content and games.
 Games can be created by any user through the platform's game engine, Roblox Studio, and then shared to and played by other players.
-The games featured on Roblox vary in genre, from role-playing games to ones centered around escaping prison, among others.
+The games featured on Roblox vary in genre, from role-playing video games to ones centered around escaping prison, among others.
 The platform is made to appeal to a family-friendly audience, and has been described as a massively multiplayer online game (MMO).

 While Roblox is free-to-play, it features a virtual currency known as "Robux" that can be purchased with real-world money.
-Robux can be used to purchase virtual items that the player can use on their virtual character (or "avatar") on the platform, or access experiences that require payment.
+Robux can be used to purchase virtual items that the player can use on their virtual character (or "avatar") on the platform, or access games that require payment.
 As with games, avatar items on Roblox are mainly user-generated, though most items on the platform were made by Roblox themselves for most of the platform's history.
-Through the platform's "Developer Exchange" program, creators on the platform are able to exchange their earned Robux to real-world money.
-In addition, Roblox features a monthly service called "Roblox Premium", with its subscribers gaining access to more features on the platform and a monthly stipend of Robux.
+Through the platform's Developer Exchange program, creators on the platform are able to exchange their earned Robux to real-world money.
+Roblox features a monthly service called Roblox Plus, with its subscribers gaining access to more features.